 - If you’re running a SIP trunk to a carrier and currently on a release EARLIER than v3.1.2 b296, an upgrade to v4 is likely to break outgoing calling.
 Refer Sonus bulletin “SBC 1000-2000 Service Advisory 2014-06-27″ and “Calls_Fail_to_SIP_Trunk_After_Installing_SBC1000-2000_version3.1.2build296_orHigher.pdf”.
 The meat of it is you need to make sure you have an AuthTable that matches on a Regex wildcard like this:

 I’ve already captured some of the new changes into my “Uxbuilder” documentation script, aka “Convert-SonusSbcConfigToWord.ps1”.
 I should have this out within the next week or so, so keep an eye out for it.
-Its blog page is here and the latest version can always be downloaded from the TechNet Gallery.
+Its blog page is here and the latest version can always be downloaded from GitHub.
 Keep checking for updates, and/or follow me on Twitter.

 1st Aug 2015: Replaced the Sandisk stock image with some home-brew custom jobbies. ;-)